CREDIT: @JADEPHOTOGRAPHS ON INSTAGRAM

 View of beautiful fall foliage and the former South Side Sportsmen’s Club at Connetquot River State Park

 Various Long Island State Parks are celebrating Black History Month with a series of programs highlighting the contributions and achievements of Black and African Americans artists, scientists, and environmentalists.
-Explore the abstract art of Alma Thomas at the Connetquot River State Park Preserve and create your own painting of unique colors and shapes, see the experiments of Black scientists and how they paved the way for modern science at Nissequogue River State Park, , take a self-guided hike at Sunken Meadow State Park and explore the contributions of Black environmentalists, and more.
+Learn the history of the Black men and women astronomers and astronauts who shaped our understanding of the cosmos at the Connetquot River State Park Preserve, see the experiments of Black scientists and how they paved the way for modern science at Nissequogue River State Park, and more.

 The exterior of the Hudson River MuseumPhoto courtesy of the Hudson River Museum

 Throughout the month, celebrate the wise words of well-known Black icons using the art of collage with the Hudson River Museum.
 Kids can get their creativity flowing through mixed-media art, and the help of glitter glue, cardboard, and print-outs.
-This family event will be held on various dates throughout the month and is best suited for those four and up.
-The museum is also offering a month-long calendar of additional Black History events.
+This family event will be held weekends throughout the month as well as February 17, 19, and 21.
+Best suited for ages four and up.